megalus/django-google-sso/docs/multiple.md

 # Using Multiple Social Logins

-A special advanced case is when you need to login from multiple social providers.
-In this case, each provider will have its own package which you need to install and configure:
+A special advanced case is when you need to log in from multiple social providers.
+In this case, each provider will have its own package which you need to install and configure.
+Currently, we support:

 * [Django Google SSO](https://github.com/megalus/django-google-sso)
 * [Django Microsoft SSO](https://github.com/megalus/django-microsoft-sso)